Urologic cancer at a glance

 See below for specific information about the various types of urologic cancers that we treat.

-Approximately 50,000 Americans are diagnosed with kidney cancer each year.
+It is estimated that in 2021 about 76,080 Americans will be diagnosed with kidney cancer.
 Fortunately, the majority of kidney cancers are discovered in their early stages.
 This is a result of the frequent use of abdominal ultrasound exams and CT scans.

 Traditional surgery or robotic surgery are the most common treatment plans for kidney cancer.
 This specific type of cancer is usually not responsive to standard radiation or chemotherapy, so these options are rarely used to treat kidney cancer.